nipafx/record-args/README.md

 record Server(String url, int port) implements Mode { }
 ```

-When such an interface is passed to `parse` an argument with its name and a value that is one of the implementing records' names (always first letter in lower case, e.g. `--mode client`) is used to determine which args record to fill and instantiate (this is called _mode selection_).
+When such an interface is passed to `parse` an argument with its name and a value that is one of the implementing records' names (always first letter in lower case, e.g. `--mode client`, and without a potential `Args` suffix - more on that below) is used to determine which args record to fill and instantiate (this is called _mode selection_).
 That means the command line ...

 ```